-This paper presents the design of a configurable aging detection and rejuvenation agent for the Android OS, named ADaRTA (Aging Detection and Rejuvenation Tool for Android), developed in the context of an R&D project with Huawei Technologies Co., Ltd. ADaRTA is designed based on the findings of own previous empirical study on Android aging [8].
+This paper presents the design of a configurable aging detection and rejuvenation agent for the Android OS, named ADARTA, developed in the context of an R&D project with Huawei Technologies Co., Ltd. ADARTA is designed based on the findings of own previous empirical study on Android aging [8].
 The agent performs selective monitoring of Android processes (e.g., System Server) and performance indicators (e.g., free memory, garbage collection times) correlated to aging phenomena, as well as of workload indicators (e.g., applications' activation time).
 Then, it applies trend estimation techniques to such aging indicators.
-Finally, it computes a run-time indicator of the aging state of the Android device through heuristic rules, which can be easily interpreted and tuned by device designers.
-Based on such a "global" indicator, rejuvenation could be triggered.
-We also present a stress testing experiment on a real Android Huawei device, showing ADaRTA's configurability and its effectiveness in detecting aging and computing the time-to-aging-failure.
+Finally, it computes a runtime indicator of the aging state of the Android device through heuristic rules, which can be easily interpreted and tuned by device designers.
+Based on such "global" indicator, rejuvenation is triggered.
+We also present a stress testing experiment on a real Android Huawei device, showing ADARTA's configurability and its effectiveness in detecting aging and computing the time-to-aging-failure.
 While there are several techniques and tools that can be adopted for individual tasks in OS aging detection and rejuvenation (e.g., the Monkey tool [17], used to perform stress tests [18]), we are not aware of any other such comprehensive software agent providing automated system and load monitoring, aging detection and rejuvenation triggering for Android.

 The rest of the paper is organized as follows.
 Section II provides background definitions.
-Section III describes the architecture of ADaRTA, while Section IV presents the monitoring and detection process.
-Section V describes the parameters which can be tuned by practitioners to tailor ADaRTA to a specific platform.
+Section III describes the architecture of ADARTA, while Section IV presents the monitoring and detection process.
+Section V describes the parameters which can be tuned by practitioners to tailor ADARTA to a specific platform.
 Section VI describes the experiment.
-Section VI provides final remarks.
+Section VII provides final remarks.